|Hewlett-Packard 9825A & 9825B|

 The 9825A runs HPL (High Performance Language), a proprietary high-level programming language with similarities to APL and BASIC.
 HPL is an expanded implementation of the programming language used on the 9820A, optimized for calculation and instrument control, and was a personal favorite of HP Labs founder Barney Oliver.

-HP soon realized that although it was originally intended as a replacement for the proto-HPL 9820A calculator, the 9825A had evolved to incorporate features from the more computer-like 9830A BASIC system, including the single-line alphanumeric display and QWERTY keyboard.
-In 1978, HP unified the 9820A and 9830A product lines under the same hardware, with introduction of the 9831A.
-The 9831A is a renumbered 9825A which omits the HPL interpreter in favor of 9830A BASIC.
+Although it was originally intended as a replacement for the proto-HPL 9820A calculator, the 9825A had evolved to incorporate features from the more computer-like 9830A BASIC system, including the 32-character alphanumeric display, tape drive and QWERTY keyboard.
+In 1978, HP introduced the 9831A, a renumbered 9825A which omits the HPL interpreter in favor of 9830A BASIC.

 In 1980, HP introduced the 9825B, with a revised hybrid microprocessor, full travel keyboard, 23.2K RAM standard, and integrated String, Advanced Programming, Plotter, General I/O and Extended I/O ROMs.While the 9825A retains the multi-level indirect addressing capability of the early HP 2100 series minicomputers, the revised microprocessor in the 9825B abandons multi-level indirect addressing in favor of being able to address up to 64K of memory.